briis/smartweather/README.md

 2. Copy all the files from this repository in to the *smartweather* folder.
 Remember to maintain the directory structure.

 ## Configuration
-Start by configuring the core component.
+Start by configuring the core platform.
 No matter which of the entities you activate, this has to be configured.
-The core component by itself does nothing else than fetch the current data from *WeatherFlow*, so by activating this you will not see any entities being created in Home Assistant.
+The core platform by itself does nothing else than fetch the current data from *WeatherFlow*, so by activating this you will not see any entities being created in Home Assistant.

 Edit your *configuration.yaml* file and add the *smartweather* component to the file:
 ```yaml